Khosrow II: Family

-Khosrow was the son of Hormizd IV, and an unnamed Ispahbudhan noblewoman who was the sister of Vistahm and Vinduyih.
-Khosrow also had two cousins from the Ispahbudhan family whom were named Mah-Adhur Gushnasp and Narsi.
+Khosrow was the son of Hormizd IV and an unnamed Ispahbudhan noblewoman who was the sister of Vistahm and Vinduyih.
+Khosrow also had two cousins from the Ispahbudhan family who were named Mah-Adhur Gushnasp and Narsi.
 He had a brother-in-law named Hormuzan, a Sasanian nobleman from one of the seven Parthian clans, who later fought against the Arabs during the Muslim invasion of Persia.
-However, this is most likely wrong since Kavad's mother was a Byzantine princess named Maria.